 The Town's passive recreation needs are served in part by the designation of the North Fork Creek floodplain area as a "greenway".
-Greenways are linear corridors of open space that follow natural features such as creeks or ridgelines and provide important buffers.
+Greenways are linear corridors of open space that follow natural features such as creeks or ridge lines and provide important buffers.
 Public access can be accomplished through a system of hiking trails.
-The areas chosen for these parks are linear in design and connect to the county system as designated by the County's Linton Hall Study and the Park Authority's Trails and Greenways Plan.
+The areas chosen for these p arks are linear in design and connect to the county system as designated by the County's Linton Hall Study and the Park Authority's Trails and Greenways Plan.
 One such park would follow the North Fork Creek through the southwest corner of the Town in roughly the same direction as the railroad.

-Open Space Conservation Category
+Open Space Conservation Cate gory

 Open space conservation areas within the Town have been designated on the basis of environmental and wetland consideration and the desirability of providing a buffer between land uses of different intensities.
-These areas are reserved for storm water management, wild life habitats, recreation and other non-intensive uses.
+These are as are reserved for storm water management, wild life habitats, recreation and other non-intensive uses.
 Land in the open space conservation category is limited to water-dependent facilities or redevelopment as outlined in the Town's Chesapeake Bay Preservation Ordinance.
-The open space conservation category is already zoned as conservation land under the Town's Zoning Ordinance.
+The open space conservation land under the Town's Zoning Ordinance.

-3.5 NATURAL RESOURCES PLAN
+3.5 NATURALRESOURCES PLAN